-The ping is one of the most popular tools to diagnose network connectivity problems to the remote systems.
-Ping command is a network tool which can be used with a different type of networks and protocols.
+The ping is one of the most popular tools to diagnose network connectivity problems to remote systems.
+Ping command is a network tool that can be used with different types of networks and protocols.
 Today the internet and network infrastructure mainly use IPv4 as a network layer but the next generation IPv6 is increasing its popularity.
 The ping command can be used for both IPv4 and IPv6.
 In this tutorial, we will learn how to ping an IPv6 target system in different operating systems like Windows, Linux, and MacOS.

 Ping IPv6 In Windows

 The Windows ping command provides support for the IPv6 with IP address and hostname.
 We can provide the IPv6 address directly to the ping command.
 In order for the IPv6 ping command to work, the network configuration should support and enable the IPv6 configuration.
 From the given interface properties the Internet Protocol Version 6 should be enabled like below.
 But in most cases, this is enabled by default.

 We can ping the provided IPv6 address with the regular ping command like below.
 In the following example, we will ping the Ipv6 address 2620:119:35::35 .

 If we want to ping a domain name with its IPv6 address the ping command option -6 can be used to force to ping IPv6 address.